New Standard Issued for ASTM Phase I Environmental Site Assessment

 Update Recognized Environmental Conditions (RECs) Definition

-Adopt the new definition for RECs throughout our company, then ensure that Phase I ESA reports identify
+Adopt the new definition for RECs throughout our company, then ensure that Phase I ESA reports identify environmental concerns that meet this revised criteria.

 Expand Historical Research

-The revision emphasizes the importance of historical data and takes the time to identify potential sources of
+The revision emphasizes the importance of historical data and takes the time to identify potential sources of contamination within the expanded timeframe.

 The revised ASTM E1527-2 standard contains several requirements and considerations beyond the items previously listed.
 To ensure full compliance, review the updated regulations in their entirety and consult with a professional who has experience with environmental site assessments.
 NGE has experts with significant experience in completing Phase I ESAs and has been completing them for 20 years.
 We use only senior staff to complete Phase I ESAs, and our approach is comprehensive and methodic.
 We understand the importance of identifying environmental risks as part of any property transaction.
 As such, many of the noted modifications to the standard are practices that NGE already includes as part of their Phase I ESA process.